hpcc-systems/STEMChallenge/README.md

 ## Data Sources (Datasets)

-The million Song dataset will be used in this challenge.
-A list of songs from 1922 - 2011.
+The Million Song dataset will be used in this challenge.
+You will see a list of songs from 1922 - 2011.

-The Data Dictionary with Field Names and their Descriptions can be fould in the *DataDictionary* repo folder.
+The Data Dictionary with Field Names and their Descriptions can be found in the *DataDictionary* repo folder.

 ## Additional Docs and Resources